One of the most common questions I get is how many days in Osaka and Kyoto to spend—so I decided to write a Kansai travel guide about it!

 Whether you seek out Kyoto cherry blossoms, plan to visit Mt.
 Yoshino or simply want to experience hanami in general, sakura season is probably the most beautiful time to visit Kansai.
-However, it’s undoubtedly the most crowded, so unless you can make peace with this (or don’t mind waking up every day before the crack of dawn to enjoy other popular sites I’ve described in this Kansai travel guide without crowds), this might not be the best time to visit Kyoto and Osaka for you.
+However, it’s undoubtedly the most crowded, so unless you can make peace with this (or don’t mind waking up every day before the crack of dawn to enjoy other popular sites I’ve described in this Kansai region itinerary without crowds), this might not be the best time to visit Kyoto and Osaka for you.

 Indeed, while both Kyoto and Osaka in autumn are also spectacular, many of the same pitfalls accompany trips to Japan in autumn as spring ones do.
 Again, this doesn’t mean either of these popular seasons are “bad”—they’re literally the most beautiful times of year!